 Yes, but not for long.
 100 degrees is the melting point for most cheeses.
 Cold smoke cheese to stay under 100 degrees.

-How long should cheese sit after smoking?
+Should cheese sit after smoking?

-Cheese should sit for a minimum of 1 week in vacuum-sealed package.
+Cheese should sit for a minimum of 1 week in a vacuum-sealed package.
 For maximum taste, let the cheese sit for 2 weeks or more.

-I hope you found this cold smoking cheese tutorial for the Big Green Egg helpful, let me know in the comments if you have any questions.
+I hope you found this cold smoking cheese tutorial for the Big Green Egg helpful.
+Let me know in the comments if you have any questions.